-At just 25 years of age, Kansas City Chiefs superstar Patrick Mahomes is already a three-time Pro Bowler, a two-time All-Pro selection, an NFL MVP, a Super Bowl champion and MVP, and just last year, he signed the richest contract in the history of American sports.
+Kansas City Chiefs superstar Patrick Mahomes is already a four-time Pro Bowler, a two-time All-Pro selection, an NFL MVP, and a Super Bowl champion and MVP.
+In 2020, he signed what was then the richest contract in the history of American sports.
 He’s arguably the best quarterback in the NFL today and has also made a name (and plenty of dollars) for himself off the field with his many, many endorsements.

 Patrick Mahomes says his father suggested he quit football to focus on baseball and basketball